InformaticsMatters/fragmentor/README.md

 - Nextflow scripts to control cluster for Standardisation and Fragmentation steps.
 - Automatic parameter controlled chunking of input files at various stages to control throughput to the sql database.
 - Processing is automated but can be adjusted with control parameters.
-- Processing starts/ends with an AWS S3 repository - assumed to contain the smiles data from vendors to be imported into the process and will be the destination for Neo4j compatible extract files - and where they can be picked up by Fragnet Search..
+- Processing starts/ends with an AWS S3 repository - assumed to contain the smiles data from vendors to be imported into the process and will be the destination for Neo4j compatible extract files - and where they can be picked up by Fragnet Search.

 ## Prerequisites

+For the production configuration, it is assumed that the user has access to a cluster and that the following instructions would be run on the head node.

 Install requirements: -